PhilippSoeder/udacity-project-5-capstone/Readme.md

 * Deploy the docker image with ansible (you can find the ansible playbook in `.circleci/ansible/deploy-app.yml`) to the Kubernetes cluster (you can find the deployment and service configuration in `.circleci/ansible/roles/deploy-app/file/capstone.yml`)
 * smoke test the application by curling the enpoint

 The application `app.py` does return 'Hello!
-This is Philipp Söders capstone project for the Udacity AWS Cloud DevOps Engineer Nanodegree Program.' when calling the endpoint <http://ec2-54-200-38-245.us-west-2.compute.amazonaws.com:30000>.
+This is Philipp Söder's capstone project for the Udacity AWS Cloud DevOps Engineer Nanodegree Program.' when calling the endpoint <FIXME:30000>.

 ## Steps that need to be done to run this project